linode/docs/docs/applications/project-management/setting-up-taskwarrior-on-ubuntu-16-10.md

 After the packages are installed, run the command `task`.

-If a Taskwarrior a configuration file does not already exist, you'll be asked if you want to create a sample file for your user.
+You'll be asked if you want to create a configuration file for your user.

 Answer `yes`.